Get insider access

 Phone Calls

-The Bose Headphones 700 Wireless are premium over-ear headphones with noise cancelling (ANC).
-They have a different, sleeker look than Bose's other high-end headphones like the Bose QuietComfort 45/QC45 Wireless.
-They offer a customizable ANC feature, so you can choose from different presets that change its strength.
+The Bose 700 Headphones Wireless are premium over-ear headphones with active noise cancelling (ANC).
+They have a different, sleeker look than Bose's other high-end headphones like the Bose QuietComfort 45/QC45 Wireless and offer a customizable ANC feature, so you can choose from different presets that change its strength.
 They're also optimized for phone calls, thanks to their four built-in mics to help pick up your voice.

 Our Verdict